 You can easily customise your bench peg to suit your style of working, by cutting a V or U shape into the wooden peg can make it easier to support metal sheet when sawing.

 Lubricating your saw blades before and while using the saw will help the blades glide gently and smoothly through the metal, preventing it from breaking.

-As a Cornish business, we love to support other small, local businesses.
-We've teamed up with our friends at Bee Farmers Association & the Cornish Beekeepers Association to provide this natural beeswax.
-Simply swipe the blade through the wax once, you can also use it on the back of the blade to keep the wax from clogging the teeth.
+Use beeswax to simply swipe the blade through the wax once, you can also use it on the back of the blade to keep the wax from clogging the teeth.

 Use this effective Cut Lube tool lubricant wax on your jewellery making tools to make cutting easier and prolong the life of your tools!
 Comes in a convenient push up tube, suitable for saws, drills, gravers and burrs.